Farabouna/Data_analysis_and_visualization/README.md

 # 📊 Data Analysis & Visualization Repository
-Welcome to the Data Analysis & Visualization repository!
+Welcome to the Data Analysis & Visualization Repository!
 This repository contains projects focused on exploratory data analysis (EDA), statistical insights, and visual storytelling using real-world datasets.

 ---